Get Ready To Conquer Candida

 The good news is, with a little knowledge and effort you can conquer this annoying problem and win.

 We’ve probably all heard about or even experienced Candida or thrush at some stage in our lives.
 This is because all of us actually have the yeast which causes thrush, Candida Albicans (CA), and usually it lives happily in balance with the rest of our gut microbes.

 In saying that, there are various strains of Candida that can be very invasive and dangerous to health including Candida auris, C. tropicalis, and C. krusei.
 Recently in hospital settings, these other strains have been found present in the lungs of patients with COVID-19 with dramatically increased death rates of between 50-60%.
 (12) This highlights the importance of controlling candida within your body and why a regular candida program is a good strategy.

-As far as parasites go, Candida is one of those silent invasive parasites and is hard to detect.
-It’s not something you can request in a standard blood test, and symptoms can be subtle making candida difficult to diagnose.
-Normally it is kept under control by our healthy micro-organisms and our immune system, but when we are down in energy or our gut compromised it can cause real problems.
+As far as parasites go, Candida is one of those silent invasive parasites that are very hard to detect.
+It’s not something you can request in a standard blood test, and symptoms can be subtle, making candida difficult for your doctor to diagnose.
+Normally it is kept under control by our natural micro-organisms and a healthy immune system, but when we are down in energy or our gut is compromised Candida can cause real problems.